Pfc. Silas Benjamin LeGrow

 Silas and the other men were placed into the ship's hold.
 They would remain there for two days before the ship sailed.
 The trip would take 31 days before the ship docked in Korea.
 According to Silas "All we had to eat was fish and wormy rice.
 We had to pick out as many worms as we could, but we couldn't get out all of them.
 Sometimes we got so hungry, we ate the rice, worms and all."

 After 31 days on the ship, the Totori Maru docked at Pusan, Korea on November 7th.
-1300 POW's got off the ship and sent on a four day train trip north to Mukden, Manchria.
+1300 POW's got off the ship and were issued new clothes and fur-lined overcoats.
+They were sent on a two day trip north to Mukden, Manchria.
 The 400 POWs who remained on the ship were sent to Japan.
 There, they worked in a sawmill or a manufacturing plant.

 At Mukden, Manchuria, Silas was given a set of clothes and a overcoat.
 These were the only clothes he received while he was held at Mukden.
 At Mukdan, the POWs were housed in wooden barracks.
 The prisoners slept on double-decker shelves with only a thin mat between them and the wooden boards.
 He and the other POWs had to sleep on their sides since there was no room to stretch out.